-Altitude does bring with it some distinct advantages, too.
+Elevation does bring with it some distinct advantages, too.

 Being high up keeps the climate at more temperate levels, especially in comparison to the sultry, sweltering heat at the coasts in the high summer months.
-During the fall and winter months, the mornings and evenings can be quite cool – even chilly – which makes for a welcome contrast to the warmer days and hotter summers.
+During the fall and winter months, the mornings and evenings can be quite cool – even chilly in some places – which makes for a welcome contrast to the warmer days and hotter summers.

 Take it easy at first – don’t plan too much activity for your first few days.
 Give your body time to acclimatize to the change in altitude and lower oxygen levels.
-Take a short nap in the afternoon if you like; or at least rest a while;
+Take a short nap in the afternoon if you like, or at least rest a while;